-For properties with outstanding tax debts, the City of Philadelphia has the right to request a court-appointed “sequestrator” to collect rent, manage a property, and pay its expenses—including current and delinquent taxes—until any debts to the City are paid off.
+For properties with outstanding tax debts and water sewer charges, the City of Philadelphia has the right to request a court-appointed “sequestrator” to collect rent, manage a property, and pay its expenses—including current and delinquent taxes and water sewer charges—until any debts to the City are paid off.

 This arrangement is known as the City’s Sequestration Program.

 Properties at risk of entering sequestration

 If you have delinquent property tax or water sewer charge balances, the City will notify you by mail to alert you that it will be requesting that the Court appoint a sequestrator.
 If you do not make arrangements to take care of your debts by the date stated in the letter, the City will file a petition with the Court of Common Pleas for the appointment of a sequestrator.

-Failing to pay your debt to the City and ending up in sequestration may lead to mortgage default.
+Failing to pay your debt to the City and ending up in sequestration may also lead to mortgage default.

-You can prevent Real Estate Tax Sequestration before the Court appoints a sequestrator by paying your delinquent bills or by entering into and remaining current on a City-approved payment agreement.
+You can prevent sequestration before the Court appoints a sequestrator by paying your delinquent bills or by entering into, and remaining current, on a City-approved payment agreement.

 Make a payment

 To make payment, use the payment coupon sent to you in the mail.
 Visit the City’s Real Estate Tax payment portal or Water payment portal to pay by eCheck, credit, or debit card.
 Call (877) 309-3710 to pay Real Estate Tax over the telephone.
 You can pay in person at the Concourse of the Municipal Services Building at 1401 John F. Kennedy Blvd., Monday through Friday, 8:30 a.m. to 5 p.m.